HCS Score

 Hyperliquid is a decentralized trading platform that allows users to trade cryptocurrency derivatives directly on-chain.

 The platform focuses on perpetual futures, leveraged trading, derivatives markets, speculative trading activity, and crypto price exposure.
-It's built specifically for traders who want to bet on where cryptocurrency prices are going — with leverage — without using a centralized exchange.
+It is built specifically for traders who want to bet on where cryptocurrency prices are going, with leverage, without using a centralized exchange.

 Unlike payment blockchains or infrastructure networks, Hyperliquid was not built to facilitate commerce, power applications, or provide financial access to underserved communities.
-It was built for one thing — fast, leveraged derivatives trading.
+It was built for one thing, which is fast and leveraged derivatives trading.
 That singular focus is exactly what makes this analysis straightforward.

 Users can take long positions betting prices will rise, take short positions betting prices will fall, trade with leverage to amplify their exposure, and speculate on market direction across dozens of crypto assets.